Introduction – how we use your information

 Cookies and your privacy

-FML websites, users agree to the use of the non-essential cookies, unless they set
+requested.
+When using FML websites, users agree to the use of the non-essential cookies, unless they set their browser

 How do I opt out of the various activities?

-do subsequently receive from us will always include a clear, simple method to ‘opt-out’
+you do subsequently receive from us will always include a clear, simple method to 'opt-out' of future communications.

 means that you have consented to receive marketing from us, unless otherwise instructed